What do the drone regulations in Norway actually say? (Complete guide 2025)

 Videos and text about airspace, safety, VLOS, and technical knowledge

-40 questions on the exam (you can use from 30 minutes to 12 hours)
+40 questions on the exam (you can take from 30 minutes to 12 hours)

 Can be retaken for free if you fail